Project: North Fork Blackfoot

 Meeting Place: North Fork TH – Outfitter Corrals

 The headwaters of the North Fork of the Blackfoot River flow from the Scapegoat Wilderness, the southernmost unit of the Bob Marshall Wilderness Complex.
-"The Bob," as it is lovingly referred to by the adventurers who treasure it, is the crown jewel of our National Wilderness Preservation System.
+"The Bob," as it is lovingly referred to by locals, is the crown jewel of our National Wilderness Preservation System.
 The Hobnail Tom Trail parallels the North Fork as it flows from the Continental Divide and through steep canyon walls toward the Blackfoot Valley.
-It is one of the first trails to melt out, making it a popular early season access point into The Bob.
+It is one of the first trails to melt out, making it a popular early-season access point into The Bob.
 The trail sees sustained by hikers and outfitters throughout the summer and fall.

 Heavy use and the steep canyon topography mean the Hobnail Tom Trail requires frequent maintenance.
-Our volunteer crew has worked progressively from the trailhead the previous two years, meaning this year's maintenance needs are further up river.
+Our volunteer crew has worked progressively from the trailhead the past few years, meaning this year's maintenance needs are further upriver.
 Each day, we'll hike three miles along the river to Smoke's Bridge.
 From there we will begin maintenance work along the trail as it winds further into the Scapegoat Wilderness.
 We'll be widening and grading the trail, brushing back encroaching vegetative growth, improving drainage, and clearing down trees along the way.
 Additional maintenance work is needed on the nearby Lake Mountain trail, which we will address as time and snowpack allows.

 Your hard work will help ensure this storied wilderness trail remains accessible for years to come.
 Join us on this trip to kick start your summer with meaningful work, stunning panoramas, and the camaraderie of fellow wilderness enthusiasts.